adamscott/godot-website/collections/_release_4_5/entry-general-editor-drag-and-drop-resources-in-scripts-to-preload-by-uid-instead-of-by-path.md

 subsection: editor
 rank: 1
 importance: 4
-anchor: drop-preload-resources-as-uid
+anchor: drag-and-drop-resources-in-scripts-to-preload-by-uid-instead-of-by-path
-title: Drop preload `Resource`s as UID
+title: Drag and drop `Resource`s in scripts to preload by UID instead of by path
 blockquote: TODO
 text: |
   With [Godot 4.4](https://godotengine.org/releases/4.4/#universal-uid-support), we extended UIDs support to resources in order to prevent broken paths.